jonlpersson/ed-latimore/site/_posts/2023-02-16-how-to-prepare-for-fatherhood.md

 ## 7\.
 Improve your relationship

 Healthy relationships are undefeated for raising a kid.
-The ability of parents to work together directly affects your child’s behavioral development.<sup><a class="footnote" rel="footnote" href="#fn:5">5</a></sup> Healthy relationships are undefeated for raising a kid.
+The ability of parents to work together directly affects your child’s behavioral development.<sup>[5](#fn:5){: .footnote rel="footnote"}</sup> Healthy relationships are undefeated for raising a kid.
 Even if you aren’t married, supportive co-parenting is much better than single parenthood when it comes to how it affects the child.

 Don’t stay in relationships that don’t work, but recognize that every upheaval, partner change, cycling in and out of a child’s life creates an unstable environment that is difficult for a child to grow.

 ## Final thoughts on how to prepare for fatherhood

-Fatherhood is a difficult journey but it’s proven to have long-term positive and protective health effects for men.<sup><a class="footnote" rel="footnote" href="#fn:6">6</a></sup> Your role may be different from your child’s mother but it’s just as vital.
+Fatherhood is a difficult journey but it’s proven to have long-term positive and protective health effects for men.<sup>[6](#fn:6){: .footnote rel="footnote"}</sup> Your role may be different from your child’s mother but it’s just as vital.
 So to prepare for fatherhood do this:

 1. Become a leader by being self-led
 2. Be willing to make mistakes and learn on the fly